EvilDuck14/Karen/readme.md

     !eval tGusto
 ```

-The above evaluates the combo **tracer > get over here targetting > uppercut > swing > tracer > overhead slam**.
+The above evaluates the combo **tracer > get over here targeting > uppercut > swing > tracer > overhead slam**.
 Each action in a combo is assigned a single letter for maximum efficiency, but a combo can also be given in long-form by breaking up actions with instances of "**>**" - so the following is another valid way of writing the same command:

 ```
     !eval tracer > goht > upper > swing > tracer > oh